wp-plugins/huula/Readme.txt

 Huula, create guides for your site!

+Complexity is one thing we all hate.
+New visitors gets confused by your site and they quickly drop.
+Customers gets confused by your site and they complain and churn.
+But we all understand that some complexities are inevitable.
+Sometimes it's because of your business model and sometimes it's because of the complexity of the problem you are trying to solve!
+Hmm, what do we do now?

+Don't worry, here it is, Huula, it helps solving your complexity problems and educate your users.
+That's what it's made for and what it's good at!
+No more phone calls in your sleeping hours, no more angry users, and in return you get boosted sales, profit and growth!

 = Features =

-* Customizable web app guidance just works for whatever themes you have.
+* Customizable web guidance just works for whatever themes you have.
 * Graphical guidance editor allows you to create guides for your site in minutes.
-* Video guidance, rich text guidance in breeze.
+* Video guidance, rich text guidance, etc.
+* ...
+Check our [website](http://www.mirikle.com) for more.

 == Changelog ==